neumino/neumino.github.io/movies.md

 ### Halloween Kills
 *Released on 2021-10-14, vote average 8.4*

-The nightmare isn&#39;t over as unstoppable killer Michael Myers escapes from Laurie Strode&#39;s trap to continue his ritual bloodbath.
-Injured and taken to the hospital, Laurie fights through the pain as she inspires the residents of Haddonfield to rise up against Myers.
-Taking matters into their own hands, the Strode women and other survivors form a vigilante mob to hunt down Michael and end his reign of terror once and for all.
+Minutes after Laurie Strode, her daughter Karen and granddaughter Allyson left masked monster Michael Myers caged and burning in Laurie&#39;s basement, Laurie is rushed to the hospital with life-threatening injuries, believing she finally killed her lifelong tormentor.
+But when Michael manages to free himself from Laurie&#39;s trap, his ritual bloodbath resumes.
+As Laurie fights her pain and prepares to defend herself against him, she inspires all of Haddonfield to rise up against their unstoppable monster.
+The Strode women join a group of other survivors of Michael&#39;s first rampage who decide to take matters into their own hands, forming a vigilante mob that sets out to hunt Michael down, once and for all.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/hL6R3HmQfPc?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### The Last Duel
-*Released on 2021-10-13, vote average 8*

-King Charles VI declares that Knight Jean de Carrouges settle his dispute with his squire by challenging him to a duel.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/QTBSb0i09kI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>